 Students who find it necessary to drop all courses during the semester are required to fill out a Withdrawal Card at the Office of Admissions and Records or the withdrawal using the RSVP telephone system or web online services.
 Seeing a counselor is advised before deciding to withdraw.
 It is important to clear any debts owed to the College before leaving the College.
-Failure to withdraw properly could result in a failing grade.
+Failure to withdraw properly could result in a failing grade and a student debt.